awgrover/single-page-app-proof/README.md

 that has "indexedDB" (every recent browser as of 2015.1.1), that has javascript and local-web-storage enabled for "file:///"

+## Permissions

+If things seem dead, look in the "console" (developer tools, etc.) and see if there is some Security related message.
+In FF, I saw "SecurityError: The operation is insecure.1 pouchdb.js:3488:0 ".
+That can happen if cookies are disabled, or offline-storage is blocked.

+I'm using various cookie/javascript managing add-ons, and Ihave default permisions for a lot of things turned off, so I had to go to extra effort to enable appropriate permissions.

+* I had to go to the about:permisions dialog and set "Maintain Offline Storage" to "always" ("ask" didn't work) for the file:///... location.

 # Installation

 % make